laureeeloo/LAB06-Software-Engineering/README.md

 ## Prompts used to generate the app

 1. Build a pipeline of the steps you would follow to implement an app called HabitTracker in C++ with the user stories contained in user_stories.md

 2. Follow your pipeline step by step, implementing the app in the folder LAB06

-4. Generate detailed and clear documentation about the app you implemented
+3. Generate detailed and clear documentation about the app you implemented

+4. Each time a new habit is created it overwrittes the one that already exists.
+Fix the error without affecting the existing functionalities.

 ## Screenshots of the final app